xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 And that's it for setting up the host environment.
-The `host-check` script makes it super-easy to keep track of the settings required to run XRd Control-Plane or vRouter variants.
+The `host-check` script makes it super-easy to keep track of the settings and libraries required to run XRd Control-Plane or vRouter variants.
 Next up - let's try spinning up XRd using docker!
 {: .notice--success}